1913 Argentine Primera División final: Aftermath

 The 1913 title was the first of seven consecutive league titles won by Racing Club, a record that still stands to date.
 Those achievements made the club be recognised as the successor of British-origin club Alumni, which had been the most successful football team until its dissolution in 1911.

-The big amount of titles won during the 1910s included five Copa Ibarguren, five Copa de Honor MCBA, two Copa de Honor Cousenier and one Copa Aldao.
+The large number of titles won during the 1910s included five Copa Ibarguren, five Copa de Honor MCBA, two Copa de Honor Cousenier and one Copa Aldao.
 Those achievements made Racing become the most successful team of the decade with a total of 20 titles won.
 That big success plus their style of play (which established what was called the creole football to diffenciate it from the British style introduced by Alumni, Lomas, or Quilmes during the first years of Argentine football) earned Racing Club the nickname The Academy, which still remains nowadays as their distinctive landmark nickname.